Serfdom

-The decline of serfdom in Western Europe has sometimes been attributed to the widespread plague epidemic of the Black Death, which reached Europe in 1347 and caused massive fatalities, disrupting society.
+The decline of serfdom in Western Europe has sometimes been attributed to the widespread plague epidemic of the Black Death, which reached Europe in 1347 and caused massive numbers of fatalities, disrupting society.
 Conversely, serfdom grew stronger in Central and Eastern Europe, where it had been less common (this phenomenon was known as "second serfdom").
 In Eastern Europe, the institution persisted until the mid-19th century.
 Serfdom in Russia gradually evolved from the usual European form to become de facto slavery, though it continued to be called serfdom; one way or another, reforms were carried out to reduce powers of the landowners.
 In the Habsburg monarchy, serfdom was abolished by the 1781 Serfdom Patent.
 Serfdom was abolished in Russia in 1861.
 Prussia declared serfdom unacceptable in its General State Laws for the Prussian States in 1792 and abolished in 1807, in the wake of the Prussian Reform Movement.
 In Finland, Norway, and Sweden, feudalism was never fully established, and serfdom did not exist; in Denmark, serfdom-like institutions did exist in the stavnsbånd, between 1733 and 1788 and its vassal Iceland (the more restrictive vistarband, from 1490 until 1894).

-The concept of feudalism can be applied to the societies of ancient Persia, ancient Mesopotamia, Egypt from the late Old Kingdom through the Middle Kingdom (Sixth to Twelfth dynasty), Islamic-ruled Northern and Central India, China (Zhou dynasty and end of Han dynasty) and Japan during the Shogunate.
+Also in countries outside Europe there have been descriptions of serfdom.
 James Lee and Cameron Campbell describe the Chinese Qing dynasty (1644–1912) as also maintaining a form of serfdom.
-Melvyn Goldstein described Tibet as having serfdom until 1959. but this is contested.
-Bhutan is described by as having officially abolished serfdom by 1959.
+Melvyn Goldstein described Tibet as having serfdom until 1959 but this is contested.
+Bhutan is described as having officially abolished serfdom by 1959.